IDR/idr-metadata/README.md

 Study repository contain all curated metadata files associated with a study.
 The structure of each study repository should use the following layout:

-    .travis.yml         # Travis CI configuration file, used for validation (recommended) bulk.yml            # Optional import configuration file for multi-experiment or multi-screen studies (optional) experimentA/        # Curated metadata for experimentA if applicable idrNNNN-experimentA-annotation.csv       # Curated annotation file (mandatory)
+    .travis.yml                                  # Travis CI configuration file, used for validation (recommended) bulk.yml                                     # Import configuration file for multi-experiment or multi-screen studies (optional) experimentA/                                 # Curated metadata for experimentA (if applicable) idrNNNN-experimentA-annotation.csv       # Curated annotation file (mandatory)
         idrNNNN-experimentA-assays.txt           # Original annotation file (recommended)
         idrNNNN-experimentA-bulk.yml             # Configuration file for import (mandatory) idrNNNN-experimentA-bulkmap-config.yml   # Configuration file for annotation (mandatory) idrNNNN-experimentA-filePaths.tsv        # Files/folder to be imported (mandatory)
-    experimentB/        # Curated metadata for experimentA if applicable ...
+    experimentB/                                 # Curated metadata for experimentA (if applicable) ...
-    idrNNNN-study.txt.  # Top-level metadata file describing the study (mandatory) screenA/            # Curated metadata for screenA if applicable idrNNNN-screenA-annotation.csv           # Curated annotation file (mandatory)
+    idrNNNN-study.txt                            # Top-level metadata file describing the study (mandatory) screenA/                                     # Curated metadata for screenA if applicable idrNNNN-screenA-annotation.csv           # Curated annotation file (mandatory)
         idrNNNN-screenA-bulk.yml                 # Configuration file for import (mandatory) idrNNNN-screenA-bulkmap-config.yml       # Configuration file for annotation (mandatory) idrNNNN-screenA-library.txt              # Original annotation file (recommended)
         idrNNNN-screenA-plates.tsv               # Plates to be imported (mandatory) screenB/                                     # Curated metadata for screenA if applicable ...
     scripts/                                     # Folder containing custom scripts associated with the study (optional) README.md                                    # Optional top-level readme (optional)
-    requirements.txt    # Python dependencies used for Travis or scripts
+    requirements.txt                             # Python dependencies used for Travis or scripts (recommended)